-- The Committee noted that evidence presented by the developer suggests a need to measure the contraceptive counseling experience of patients. - The motivation for this measure grew from two previously endorsed measures of contraceptive provision: 2903 Contraceptive Care Most & Moderately Effective Methods and 2904 Contraceptive Care Access to LARC. - This Committee raised concerns that these measures increase provider incentives to adopt specific contraceptive approaches.
-This measure aims to balance these two measures. - The Committee agreed that the quality of patient care and experience of care is important to measure and report.
+- The Committee noted that evidence presented by the developer suggests a need to measure the contraceptive counseling experience of patients. - The motivation for this measure grew from two previously endorsed measures of contraceptive provision: NQF #2903 Contraceptive Care Most & Moderately Effective Methods and NQF #2904 Contraceptive Care Access to LARC. - This Committee raised concerns that these measures increase provider incentives to adopt specific contraceptive approaches.
+This measure aims to balance these two measures. - The Committee agreed that the quality of patient care and experience of care are important to measure and report.
 It noted that this concept of patient care includes an interpersonal connection between healthcare provider and patient, support in the contraceptive decision making process, and adequate information to make the decision. - The Committee reviewed the accessibility of the instrument for patients with different levels of literacy, especially for patients who are blind or do not speak Spanish, the only language other than English for which testing was conducted.
-The measure developer noted that it had reservations about live translation of the instrument due to the fact that a translator might not be specifically familiar with concepts of patient-centeredness and, therefore, the approach to translation would not be standardized.
-The developer indicated it would like to do additional testing for languages other than Spanish and English if this measure is endorsed. - The developer constructed the measure so that it would reflect that patient preferences were met, rather than that certain actions were met.
+The measure developer noted that it had reservations about live translation of the instrument because a translator might not be specifically familiar with concepts of patient-centeredness; therefore, the approach to translation would not be standardized.
+The developer indicated it would like to perform additional testing for languages other than Spanish and English if this measure is endorsed. - The developer constructed the measure so that it would reflect that patient preferences were met, rather than that certain actions were met.
 The purpose of this was to ensure that the instrument could be applicable to a wide variety of patients rather than being prescriptive about what constitutes a positive contraceptive counseling experience. - One Committee member raised a concern that this measure is related to measures of contraceptive availability.
-The measure developer agreed that the concepts of availability of contraceptives and patientcentered counseling are tied together, but that this measure aims only to evaluate patient-centeredness and not the availability of maximal choice of contraceptives. - The Committee agreed that the developer demonstrated a performance gap, and that it was especially distinct when examining disparities by race and ethnicity-Spanish-speaking patients on average rated their providers lower than English-speaking patients.
-The Committee clarified that these data came from the Spanish-language version of the survey, and the developer confirmed this was the case.
+The measure developer agreed that the concepts of contraceptive availability and patient-centered counseling are tied together, but this measure aims only to evaluate patient-centeredness and not the availability of maximal choice of contraceptives. - The Committee agreed that the developer demonstrated a performance gap and that it was especially distinct when examining disparities by race and ethnicity-Spanish-speaking patients, on average, rated their providers lower than English-speaking patients.
+The Committee clarified that these data came from the Spanish-language version of the survey, and the developer confirmed this was the case. - At the beginning of this call, 16 members were present, but an additional Committee member joined the call after the vote on evidence; therefore, the remaining votes include 17 Committee members.

-2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.